The goals of this chapter are to:

 - If not, why are the azimuth and the rates different if North America is a rigid plate tectonic block?

 The answer may not be apparent as we don’t often move things around on a sphere.
 Instead, we think of motion as a straight line from point a to point b.
-These hotspots are on the North American plate; this means the plate rotates around a point in the middle of northern Quebec.
+These hotspots are on the North American plate which means the plate rotates around a point in the middle of northern Quebec.
+Since they rotate around a point on a sphere, different locations on the plate move at dissimilar speeds and directions.
 Geoscientists call this an Euler pole.
-Since they rotate around a point on a sphere, different locations on the plate move at dissimilar speeds and directions.

 Table 1.6 – Answer area for Exercise 1.7c Hotspot Speed (mm/yr) Azimuth Direction Yellowstone Anahim

-- Critical Thinking: Are the calculated results from UNAVCO similar to your results?
+- Critical Thinking: Are the UNAVCO results similar to your calculated results from b?
 If not, why might you get different answers?

 - Has the rate of motion of the North American plate been constant along the hotspot track?

 - Which hotspot track has more volcanism?
+Yellowstone or Anahim?
 Be sure to compare the volcanism over the same time period.
-Also, consider the size of the calderas when you answer this question (circle one)?
-Yellowstone or Anahim?
+Consider the size of the calderas when you answer this question.

 - Critical Thinking: Can you explain why one of these has larger volcanic eruptions?
-You may be able to use the topography of the area to help you understand each area’s tectonic history to help you answer this question.
+You may be able to use the topography to help you understand each area’s tectonic history to help you answer this question.

 Daniel Hauptvogel, Virginia Sisson, Carlos Andrade, Melissa Hansen